-Atelier E.K Okereke is the new Berlin studio space of the Artist Emeka Okereke.
-The studio, set up in June 2021, is located in the out sketch district of Weisßensee Berlin and will serve as the European outpost/annex in collaboration with the Lagos studio.
+Atelier E.K Okereke is the Berlin studio space of the Artist Emeka Okereke.
+The studio, set up in June 2021, is in the outskirt district of Weisßensee Berlin and will serve as the European outpost/annex.
 Through the studio, Emeka Okereke hopes to deepen and consolidate the multiple strands of artistic projects indicative of the evolution of his artistic practices.
-Emeka Okereke‘s disposition is one of growth and self-reinvention - all of which is explored through his multidisciplinary projects.
+Emeka Okereke‘s disposition is one of growth and self-reinvention - explored through his multidisciplinary projects.

-Atelier E.K Okereke is a space for the performance of togetherness and the exploration of distances between “here and elsewhere”.
+Atelier E.K Okereke is a space for the performance of togetherness and exploring distances between “here and elsewhere.”
 Works emanating from the studio space are only placeholders for the processes of human encounters.
-The studio is a space for the articulation of the process, the journey, inscribed in the complementary relationship between the subjective and the collective.
+The studio is a space for articulating the process, the journey, inscribed in the complementary relationship between the subjective and the collective.

-Okereke is of the strong belief that for any artistic work or practice to be relevant in our time, it must presuppose some, if not all, of the following components of human experiences: acknowledgment, encounter, conversation, and intervention.
+Okereke strongly believes that for any artistic work or practice to be relevant in our time, it must presuppose some, if not all, of the following components of human experiences: acknowledgment, encounter, conversation, and intervention.

-Atelier E.K Okereke holds the above as a signpost as we continue to journey through and within our beautiful world, whose light is dimmed in many of its corners.
+Atelier E.K Okereke holds the above as a signpost as we journey through and within our beautiful world, whose light is dimmed in many corners.

 In 2020, Emeka Okereke embarked in a long durational collaborative project with dear friend and anthropologist Mathangi Krishnamurthy.
 The project builds on the synergy of their first encounter in Chennai, India where Krishnamurthy lives and works.
 During the months of 2020 and 2021, they developed the project through virtual performative conversations and exchanges.
 As at 2021, they have completed a collaborative essay to be published as part of the Radical History Review with the Duke University Press, USA.